wwmoraes/site/content/radar/_index.md

 - name: radar
   src: radar/radar.svg
   title: William Artero technology radar
+lastmod: 2024-08-11T12:58:52+02:00
 ---

 Here's my personal technology radar.
 Its inspired by the [Thoughtworks one](https://www.thoughtworks.com/radar).

-A key difference is that the entries here are based on my personal preferences, experience and perceived value.
+A key difference is that the entries here relates to my personal preferences, experience and perceived value.
 They neither reflect the opinions of my current nor previous employers.
 Tiers and their meanings are: